DoTheEvo/veeam-prometheus-grafana/README.md

 [Official documentation.](https://prometheus.io/docs/prometheus/latest/configuration/configuration/)

-A config file for prometheus, bind mounted in to prometheus container.
+A config file for prometheus, bind mounted in to prometheus container.<br>

-Of note is **honor_labels** set to true, which makes sure that **conflicting labels** like `job`, set during push are kept over labels set in `prometheus.yml` for the scrape job.
+Of note is **honor_labels** set to true, which sets that **conflicting labels** like `job`, set during push are kept over labels set in `prometheus.yml` for the scrape job.
 [Docs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config).